Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 ## Other useful functions

-- how to access all the scenarios
+- How to access all the scenarios

 ```python
 print([s.input.read() for s in tp.get_scenarios()])